What is SOTP Valuation (Sum of Parts)?

 Step 5 – Identifying the Most suitable valuation methodology

-Most appropriate valuation multiple for valuing ITC Cigarette Segment is P/E or EV/EBITDA Multiple
+The most appropriate valuation multiple for valuing ITC Cigarette Segment is P/E or EV/EBITDA Multiple

 Segment 2 – ITC Hotel Segment Valuation